 Take a Boat Trip on Lake Champlain

-Burlington’s lively, central, open-air shopping thoroughfare is home to more than 150 shops, carts and restaurants.
-More than 70% of them are locally owned, so you won’t find typical mall offerings.
-This is your place to shop for Vermont Flannel Company plaid shirts, Simon Pearce Vermont-blown glassware, Danforth Pewter handcrafted in Vermont and other uniquely local finds.
-Be sure to stop for a cool scoop of Ben & Jerry’s ice cream: Burlington’s most famous global success story.
-When the weather’s nice, live music and street entertainers make this retail hub feel like a party.
+Burlington’s lively, central, open-air shopping thoroughfare is home to more than 150 shops, kiosks, and restaurants.
+More than 70 percent of them are locally owned, so you won’t find typical mall offerings.
+This is your place to shop for Vermont Flannel Company plaid shirts, Simon Pearce Vermont-blown glassware, Danforth Pewter handcrafted locally, and other uniquely local finds.
+Be sure to stop for a delicious scoop of Ben & Jerry’s ice cream—Burlington’s most famous home-grown global success story.
+When the weather’s warm, live music and street entertainers make the retail hub feel like a party.

-Right in the city, you’ll find 8 miles of paved bike path known as the Burlington Greenway, connecting parks along Lake Champlain’s shore.
-So, bring your bike or rent one from waterfront outfitter Local Motion.
-Burlington is also in the process of launching a bike share program.
-If you’re serious about exploring on two wheels, you’ll be happy to learn that Burlington sits in the midst of an unbelievable 1,600-mile network of bike paths in Vermont, New York and Canada.
+If you’re serious about exploring on two wheels, you’ll be happy to learn that Burlington sits in the midst of an unbelievable 1,600-mile network of bike paths in Vermont, New York, and Canada.
 The Lake Champlain Bikeways include 35 mapped routes from 10 to 60 miles in length.

-If you’ve never seen molten glass twirled, blown and molded, you are missing a spectacle.
-So, stop by the AO Glass factory in Burlington’s arts district Monday through Friday for a glimpse of modern artisans perfecting this ages-old craft.
-This design and manufacturing facility creates everything from delicate Christmas ornaments to commercial lighting glass.
-Visitors are welcome to stand outside the garage door to observe and to soak up the warmth that emanates from the 2,100° Fahrenheit furnace.
+Observing molten glass twirled, blown and molded, is quite the spectacle.
+Stop by the AO Glass factory in Burlington’s arts district Monday through Friday for a glimpse of modern artisans perfecting the age-old craft.
+The design and manufacturing facility creates everything from delicate Christmas ornaments to commercial lighting glass.
+Visitors are welcome to stand outside the garage door and observe while soaking up the warmth that emanates from the 2,100 degrees Fahrenheit furnace.
 It's a perfect, no-cost activity for a chilly day.

-ECHO, Leahy Center for Lake Champlain is a multifaceted science center and freshwater aquarium focused on educating visitors about the ecology of Lake Champlain.
-Home to more than 70 live animal species, a 3-D movie theater and interactive exhibits, this year-round, waterside attraction is a fun place for kids and adults to observe and learn about everything from invasive species to data visualization: a topic made fun and visually stunning thanks to the 7,500-LED Lake Brite installation.
+At ECHO, Leahy Center for Lake Champlain, visitors find a multifaceted science center and freshwater aquarium focused on educating the world about the ecology of Lake Champlain.
+Home to more than 70 live animal species, a 3-D movie theater, and interactive exhibits, the waterside attraction is a fun place for kids and adults to observe and learn about everything from invasive species to data visualization—a topic made visually stunning thanks to the 7,500-LED Lake Brite installation.